+5. There shall be the following major museums and scientific collections of the University:

+- (1) Ashmolean Museum of Art and Archaeology;

+- (2) Botanic Garden;

+- (3) Museum of the History of Science;

+- (4) Oxford University Museum of Natural History;

+- (5) Pitt Rivers Museum.

+6. There shall be an Oxford University Museums Board which shall advise Council as appropriate on any matters connected with the University's museums and scientific collections.

+7. There shall be a body of Visitors of the Ashmolean Museum which shall be responsible to Council through the Oxford University Museums Board, in accordance with any policies and structures set by that Board, for the safe keeping, preservation, orderly administration, finance, and general policy of the museum.

+8. There shall be a body of Visitors of the Botanic Garden which shall be responsible, under Council through the Oxford University Museums Board, in accordance with any policies and structures set by that Board, for the safe keeping, preservation, orderly administration, finance, and general policy of the garden.

+9. There shall be a body of Visitors of the Museum of the History of Science which shall be responsible to Council through the Oxford University Museums Board, in accordance with any policies and structures set by that Board, for the safe keeping, preservation, orderly administration, finance, and general policy of the Museum.

-- 5. There shall be the following major museums and scientific collections of the University: - (1) Ashmolean Museum of Art and Archaeology; - (2) Botanic Garden; - (3) Museum of the History of Science; - (4) Oxford University Museum of Natural History; - (5) Pitt Rivers Museum. - 6.
-There shall be a body of Visitors of the Ashmolean Museum which shall be responsible, under Council, for the safe keeping, preservation, orderly administration, finance, and general policy of the museum.
+10. There shall be a body of Visitors of the Oxford Museum of Natural History which shall be responsible, under Council for the safe keeping, preservation, orderly administration, finance, and general policy of the museum.

-- 7. There shall be a body of Visitors of the Botanic Garden which shall be responsible, under Council, for the safe keeping, preservation, orderly administration, finance, and general policy of the garden. - 8.
-There shall be a body of Visitors of the Museum of the History of Science which shall be responsible, under Council, for the safe keeping, preservation, orderly administration, finance, and general policy of the Museum. - 9.
-There shall be a body of Visitors of the Oxford Museum of Natural History which shall be responsible, under Council, for the safe keeping, preservation, orderly administration, finance, and general policy of the museum. - 10.
-There shall be a body of Visitors of the Pitt Rivers Museum which shall be responsible, under Council, for the safe keeping, preservation, orderly administration, finance, and general policy of the museum. - 11.
-There shall also be a Committee for the Museums and Scientific Collections which shall advise Council as appropriate on any matters connected with the University's museums and scientific collections. - 12.
-The membership, functions, and powers of the bodies referred to in sections 6-11 of this statute shall be laid down by Council by regulation.
+11. There shall be a body of Visitors of the Pitt Rivers Museum which shall be responsible to Council through the Oxford University Museums Board, in accordance with any policies and structures set by that Board, for the safe keeping, preservation, orderly administration, finance, and general policy of the museum.

+12. The membership, functions, and powers of the bodies referred to in sections 5-11 of this statute shall be laid down by Council by regulation.